SCEJ

 13-i72

-(Kobe U.) *Aoki Haru, Nakagawa Keizo, Kitagawa Tooru, Okamoto Yasunao, Matsuoka Atsushi, Kamio Eiji, Matsuyama Hideto, Yoshioka Tomohisa
+(Kobe U.) *Aoki Haru, Nakagawa Keizo, Kitagawa Tooru, Okamoto Yasunao, Matsuoka Atsushi, Kamio Eiji, Matsuyama Hideto, Yoshioka Tomohisa, (Kurita Water Industries Ltd.) Hirosawa Fumiya, Kinooka Ken, Kawakatsu Takahiro

 Molecular Dynamics